 - Your keenness to take the role.

-In the years following the credit crunch, with strong downward pressures on IT department budgets and nationwide pay rates, the bargaining power of many contractors was reduced significantly.
-Since then, however, the demand for contractors has recovered, although average rates remain unchanged from a decade ago.
+In the years following the credit crunch, strong downward pressures on IT department budgets and nationwide pay rates reduced the bargaining power of many contractors significantly.

 Find out more about working out your contract rate, as well as our dedicated IT contractor rates section, which will provide you with a good snapshot of the current state of the market.